Side effects of Parkinson's drugs

 Dopamine agonist withdrawal syndrome

-If you suddenly stop taking dopamine agonists, this can lead to dopamine agonist withdrawal syndrome, which can cause symptoms such as depression, anxiety or pain.
+If you suddenly stop taking dopamine agonists, this can lead to dopamine-agonist withdrawal syndrome, which can cause symptoms such as depression, anxiety or pain.

 Speak to your specialist or Parkinson's nurse for advice.

-It's important to seek help from your specialist or Parkinson's nurse as soon as you can.
+Read more about the side effect you're concerned about and seek help from your specialist or Parkinson's nurse as soon as you can.